matusm/ProgramGODetector/README.md

 23   L
 24   nit
 ```
+Codes larger than 24 will cause the optometer to refuse the detector settings.

 ## Examples

 To show the current setting of the detector without any modification, just do not set any parameter options.
-You may set other option:
+You may set other options, though:
 ```
 ProgramGODetector --port="COM2"
 ```

-The main usage of this program is to update the sensitivity following a new calibration:
+The main usage of this program is to update the sensitivity following a new calibration.
+This is done like this:
 ```
 ProgramGODetector --calibrationFactor=4.7635e-11 --customString="Nr.
 2001/0023"
 ```

 ## Caveats

-* The program (or better the library Bev.Instruments.P9710.Detector) makes use of a secret password for writing to the EEPROM.
+* The program (or actualy the library Bev.Instruments.P9710.Detector) makes use of a secret password for writing to the EEPROM.
 This password is a 4-digit number and can thus be found easily by brute force guessing.
 Since it is hard coded one must change the source code for different optometers.

 * All strings must be composed of ASCII characters only!
 No umlauts, smileys and that like!